 The Arkansas Economic Development Commission's international business section contains information to help Arkansas companies export their products internationally.
 This section contains a list of international business resources.

 The Arkansas Small Business and Technology Development Center (ASBTDC) is an economic development program that assists entrepreneurs with all aspects of business creation, management, and operation.
 ABSTDC assists entrepreneurs through its various services such as creating business plans, financial guidance, market research and analysis, and online presence.
 A useful resource library also contains documents and media that help entrepreneurs with business plans, exporting, and financing a business.

 The Arkansas World Trade Center (ARWTC) works with the University of Arkansas to promote international trade throughout the state and region.
 The organization provides international trade services such as international trade development, market research, translation services, and business support to companies and individuals.

-The Associated Industries of Massachusetts International Business Council (AIM-IBC) provides several services.
-Useful international business resources include seminars and roundtables, referrals, and an e-newsletter.
+The Associated Industries of Massachusetts (AIM) provides several services.
+Useful international business resources include seminars and roundtables, referrals, and an e-newsletter, along with communities and services that AIM caters to.
 The site requires a paid membership to access information and services.